Information

 Why we use this component

-Autocomplete is commonly used for search inputs.
-When used on a search input, autocomplete helps users to select a well-formed term which will help them find the information they need.
+Autocomplete is usually used for search inputs.
+Autocomplete helps users to select a term which will help them find what they need.

 More generally, autocomplete helps users to:

-• avoid spelling errors because terms do not need to be typed out in full
+• avoid spelling errors because users do not need to type terms out in full

 • reduce the time it takes to complete a form field